Etiquetas:

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-call me The Wild Rose but my name was Elisa Day
+They me The Wild but my name was Elisa Day

-Why me it I do not know for my name was Day
+Why they me it I do not know for my was Elisa Day

 As she [ . . . ] in my eyes and [ . . . ]

-He would be my man, and with a careful hand, he wiped up the tears that went down my face
+He would be my first man, and with a hand, he wiped up the tears went down my face

-call me The Wild Rose but my name was Elisa Day
+They call me The Wild but my name was Day

 On the second day I brought her a flower

-Said: 'Will you me your and your sorrow?'
+Said: 'Will you give me your loss and sorrow?'

 I nodded my head, as I lay on the bed